moonymango/enmovito/memory-bank/systemPatterns.md

    - The "Select All Visible" functionality can be extended with additional selection options

 3. **Data Analysis Functions**
-   - Additional analysis methods can be added to process and visualize data
+   - Additional analysis methods can be added to the DataHandler
    - Statistical analysis can be integrated into the visualization
    - Trend line and curve fitting can be added to XY plots

 4. **Data Sources**
-   - The data loading mechanism can be extended to support different file formats
+   - The DataHandler can be extended to support different file formats
    - The header parsing logic can be adapted for different CSV structures
    - Real-time data visualization could be implemented in the future

 5. **User Interface Enhancements**
-   - Parameter search functionality can be added
+   - Parameter search functionality can be added to the ControlPanel
-   - Custom plot templates can be implemented
+   - Custom plot templates can be implemented in the VisualizationPanel
    - Additional theme options beyond dark and light
    - User preferences for default settings can be added
    - Session management for saving and loading visualization states